 CMRR = MRR + Guaranteed Expansion MRR – Downgrade CMRR – Churned CMRR

-CMRR is a future-oriented metric so it only applies when calculated for the future periods where further expansion and churn hasn’t happened.
+CMRR is a future-oriented metric so it only applies when calculated for the future periods where further expansion and churn haven’t happened.

-Also, keep in mind that both Committed Monthly Recurring Revenue and Contracted Monthly Recurring Revenue refers to the same thing, CMRR.
+Also, keep in mind that both Committed Monthly Recurring Revenue and Contracted Monthly Recurring Revenue refer to the same thing, CMRR.

 PS: Better user onboarding is the key to improve retention.